kangjianma/Card-Game/README.md

   1) Shuffle cards in the deck: randomly mix the cards in the card deck, and return a whole deck of cards with a mixed order.
   2) Get a card from the top of the deck: get one card from top of the card deck, return a card, and if there is no card left in the deck return error or exception.
   3) Sort cards: take a list of color as parameter and sort the card in that color order.
-Numbers should be in ascending order. i.e. If the deck has a card contains with following order (red, 1), (green, 5), (red, 0), (yellow, 3), (green, 2) Sort cards([yellow, green, red]) will return the cards with following order (yellow, 3), (green, 0), (green, 5), (red, 0), (red, 1)
+Numbers should be in ascending order.

+      For example, if the deck has a card contains with following order

+          (red, 1), (green, 5), (red, 0), (yellow, 3), (green, 2)

+      Sort cards([yellow, green, red]) will return the cards with following order

+          (yellow, 3), (green, 0), (green, 5), (red, 0), (red, 1)

 Note:
 1) The Card Game Source file refers to "Card Game Source Files/CardGame.py".
 2) The Test Case Source file refers to "Card Game Source Files/test_case.py"